 - Our office supplies’ procurement is always aimed at sourcing products with better environmental credentials.

-- Commercial Money Matters commits to purchase all new paper from 100% recycled, UK manufactured sources and refills its printer cartridges (until they no longer work) rather than purchasing entire new cartridges as standard.
+- Corporate Money Matters commits to purchase all new paper from 100% recycled, UK manufactured sources and refills its printer cartridges (until they no longer work) rather than purchasing entire new cartridges as standard.

 - We set our margins on paper to a moderate setting to reduce the total amount of paper sheets printed on; and we print double-sided as default.